 Some things have changed over time and now some of these devices are being marketed with a claim that they will help with your hearing loss, which has confused many people looking for help with hearing loss.
 Due to this, in the United States for example, the FDA has actually had to officially state that amplifiers are not made to help with hearing loss.

 Over-the-Counter Hearing Aids (OTC)

-While inexpensive, they are basic in technology and are only recommended for mild to very moderate hearing loss situations as they will not help you understand speech or filter background noise in loud situations.
+While inexpensive, they are basic in technology and are only recommended for mild to very moderate hearing loss, and in less difficult listening situations as they will not help you understand speech or filter background noise in loud situations.
 The United States, for example, has taken steps towards making OTC hearing aids available commercially, but they have cautioned people that it is only a temporary solution for those with mild to moderate hearing loss.
 The concerns that have arisen from these devices is that you will not be required to have a hearing test, so more severe hearing losses can be missed.
-This can lead to the nerves in the ears not getting enough stimulation and hence the worsening of the hearing loss over time due to lower than needed amplification.
+This can lead to the nerves in the ears not getting enough stimulation and hence the worsening the impact of the hearing loss over time due to lower than needed amplification.

 Other concerns that have come up is the possibility that serious to life-threatening conditions may be missed such as an acoustic neuroma.
 If your hearing is not properly checked these conditions may go unnoticed until permanent damage has been done.

 Online hearing aids may or may not be licensed by the manufacturer for sale in Canada, but often do not come from a Canadian-based company.